 However, don't make up your mind until you read the list of French Bulldog cons to follow.
 You will find important information in both sections to give you a well-rounded perspective of this particular dog breed.

 Pro 1: Cuteness

-We’ll just go ahead and say it – the French Bulldog is adorably cute.
-This dog breed’s adorable squashed-in face with their expressive eyes and cuddly bodies are nearly impossible to resist.
+We'll just go ahead and say it – the French Bulldog is adorably cute.
+This dog breed's adorable squashed-in face with their expressive eyes and cuddly bodies is nearly impossible to resist.

 This is precisely why so many new French Bulldog owners wake up the morning after and realize they have just made a lifetime commitment to a dog on the sole basis of a cute puppy face.